fbpx

 Beginner White Water Rafting – From the Rafting Experts

 Thinking about trying out whitewater rafting?
-Beginners to white water rafting are in for an incredible blend of adrenaline and nature, perfect for those looking to shake up their routine with something exciting.
-In this guide, we picked the brains of our vetted and curated whitewater rafting outfitters and guides across the country to detail everything you need to know as a beginner—from understanding the different classes of rapids to picking out the right safety gear.
-Join us as we explore what makes whitewater rafting a must-try adventure.
+Beginners to whitewater rafting are in for a dose of nature and adrenaline, perfect for those looking to shake up their routine with something exciting.
+In this guide, we tapped into the expertise of our vetted and curated whitewater rafting outfitters and guides across the country, alongside insights from our in-house rafting expert – a former whitewater rafting guide and Communications & Sales Director for a major rafting outfitter.
+Together, they’ve detailed everything you need to know as a beginner, from understanding rapid classifications to choosing the perfect first river trip.
+Join us as we explore what makes whitewater rafting a must-try adventure!

 Whitewater rafting is a popular outdoor adventure typically booked as a guided tour with a local river guide.
-An inflatable raft is used to navigate a river with some level of rapids.
-It is called white water because the frothy water takes on a white appearance because of the rapids.
+An inflatable raft is used to navigate a river with rapids.
+It is called whitewater because the frothy water takes on a white appearance because of the way it flows over rocks, drops, and fast currents.
 Rapids are created by the river’s gradient (or how steep it is), obstructions like rocks and boulders, narrow channels that constrict a river’s flow, and the flow rate of a river.

 Whitewater Rafting Class System